beamzer/extension-blocker/README.md

 ## Log File

-All blocked files are logged in `file_blocker.log` with the following information:
+All blocked files are logged in `C:\ProgramData\FileBlocker\file_blocker.log` with the following information:
 - Time of blocking
 - Filename
 - SHA1 hash of the file